 Active Now

-Discussion » Questions » Home and Garden » What are some humorous red flags you might encounter when you’re viewing a residence to find out if it’s a good match for you to move in?
+Discussion » Questions » Home and Garden » What are some humorous red flags you might encounter when you’re viewing a residence to find out if it’s a good match before you move in?

-What are some humorous red flags you might encounter when you’re viewing a residence to find out if it’s a good match for you to move in?
+What are some humorous red flags you might encounter when you’re viewing a residence to find out if it’s a good match before you move in?

 [To make this a little easier to answer, let’s stipulate from the beginning that Randy D is NOT a next door neighbor.
 Grrrrrrr.]